Photo Trinity Site Memorial White Sands Missile Range New Mexico

 Trinity Site

-We have been to a few places more remote, but none harder to get to than this.
-Trinity Site, New Mexico is hard to get to.
+We have been to a few more remote places, but none harder to get to than this.
+Trinity Site in New Mexico is hard to reach.
 Yesterday, we drove through 50 miles of unoccupied sagebrush, save for a few cows, then even the sage gave out to 20 miles of alkaline grass.

 20190406 111352